basetta/basetta.github.com/items/2013/08-10-create-omnifocus-project-with-applescript.md

 At work one of my duty is to take care of purchase orders for my team mates.
 The workflow involve always the same three steps.

-Being an Omnifocus user, I wrote a small AppleScript that create those steps for me.
+Being an Omnifocus user, I wrote a small AppleScript that takes as input a purchase description and as output creates a main task with three sub tasks in Omnifocus directly.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 -- Entry point when run